Vaibhavee89/FaceForge/README.md

 # 🧠 GAN for Face Generation using CelebA Dataset

-This project implements a Generative Adversarial Network (GAN) to generate human face images using the **CelebA dataset**.
-The GAN is trained to learn and generate realistic-looking faces after 50 epochs of training.
+This project implements a Generative Adversarial Network (GAN) to generate human face that don't exists using the **CelebA dataset**.

 ![Generated Faces](https://github.com/yourusername/yourrepo/assets/generated_faces_sample.png)